jsdclxvi/Reforestation/README.md

-## Did you hear the joke about the wandering nun?
-She was a roman catholic.
+## How can you tell a vampire has a cold?
+They start coffin.